zenaton/zenaton-ruby/README.md

 This Zenaton library for Ruby lets you code and launch workflows using Zenaton platform.
 You can sign up for an account at [https://zenaton/com](http://zenaton.com)

+**DISCLAIMER** The ruby library is currently in public beta.
+Please open an issue if you find any bugs.

 ## Requirements

 This gem has been tested with Ruby 2.3 or later.